nicklalone/IGME220-Intro/Random Talks/Tuesday - Capstone.md

 ## let's talk about batman
 --
 ![[Pasted image 20250831110101.png]]
 notes: So, my friend Randy is Creative Director of DC Interactive.
 His job is to enhance the brand of DC, especially now that James Gunn has taken over.
 He just released this game that he as directly involved with and was responsible for the VR batman game as well.
-We've been debating on a Superman Game all weekend.
+We've been debating on a Superman Game all weekend and talking about research.
 --
 ## Do I start making a batman game without doing research?
 Notes: questions like, "what batman would sell the best atm?"
 "Is batman actually a detective?"
 "What villains would fit in well with batman?" "what do our audiences want?"
 "What tone would work well?"
 "What were the complaints about the other lego batman games?"
 "What plans does Gunn have for Batman?"
 "How does any of that translate to a game?"
 "How did other Batman games work?"